Capture of USS Chesapeake: Aftermath

-Accounts of Shannons victory were ascribed to many reasons.
-Very few of these took into account that Lawrence had rushed into a fight with an untrained and unprepared crew for what awaited him.
-Theodore Roosevelt would later state this plainly, lambasting former American "history writers" while doing so.
-In less than two minutes, Shannons crew had taken horrible losses and did not break, while Chesapeakes crew did.
-Unfortunately for Lawrence, he did not meet an average British frigate of this point in the long wars, undermanned and with many men aboard who were not real seamen, but a frigate with a crew at the highest pitch of training, led by an expert in naval gunnery.
-Author Peter Padfield said of Shannon, that "a more destructive vessel of her force had probably never existed in the history of naval warfare".
+Accounts of Shannons victory have been ascribed to many reasons.
+Very few early American accounts took into account that Lawrence had rushed into a fight with a crew and command team not yet fully worked together.
+Theodore Roosevelt later stated this plainly, criticising former American writers for their treatment of the action.
+In less than two minutes, Shannons crew had taken severe losses and did not break, while Chesapeakes crew did.
+Lawrence did not meet an average British frigate of the period, undermanned and with many men aboard who were not real seamen, but a frigate with a crew at the highest pitch of training, led by an expert in naval gunnery.
+Peter Padfield wrote that Shannon was "a more destructive vessel of her force" than perhaps any in naval warfare.
+Royal Museums Greenwich similarly presents Broke as a national hero whose victory turned him into a symbol of naval training and patriotic courage after earlier American successes against British ships.

 Broke never again commanded a ship.
-The head wound from a cutlass blow, which had exposed the brain, had been very severe accompanied by great blood loss.
-Therapeutic bleeding, routinely employed at the time, was not performed by Shannons surgeon Mr Alexander Jack, which was to Broke's advantage.
-The report of the surgeon described the wound as "a deep cut on the parietal bone, extending from the top of the head ... towards the left ear, [the bone] penetrated for at least three inches in length".
-Broke survived the wound into moderate old age (64 years), though he was debilitated.
-He suffered, to a greater or lesser extent, from headaches and other neurological problems for the rest of his life.
-The casualties were heavy: the British lost 23 killed and 56 wounded in the fighting, and the Americans lost 48 killed and 99 wounded.
-Twenty-three of the wounded of both sides died of their wounds in the two weeks following the action.
-The total 'butcher's bill' was high for an action between two frigates, but the ferocity of the fighting is emphasised by all the casualties occurring within 11 minutes.
-The casualty rate was an unprecedented 20 men killed or wounded every minute.
-As a comparison, in the action between the USS United States and HMS Macedonian the casualty rate was two per minute.
+His head wound from a cutlass blow had been severe, accompanied by great blood loss.
+Therapeutic bleeding, routinely employed at the time, was not performed by Shannons surgeon, Alexander Jack, which was to Broke's advantage.
+The surgeon described the wound as "a deep cut on the parietal bone, extending from the top of the head ... towards the left ear, [the bone] penetrated for at least three inches in length".
+Broke survived the wound into moderate old age, though he suffered headaches and other neurological problems for the rest of his life.
+The casualties were heavy: the British lost 23 killed and 56 wounded, and the Americans lost 48 killed and 99 wounded.
+Twenty-three of the wounded on both sides died of their wounds in the two weeks following the action.
+The casualty rate was unprecedented for a frigate action, with about 20 men killed or wounded every minute.
+By comparison, the action between USS United States and HMS Macedonian produced a casualty rate of about two per minute.

 Commemorations

 Graves of those who died of their wounds after the battle are marked in the cemetery of the Royal Naval Dockyard, Halifax and at St. Paul's Church in Halifax.
 Lawrence's coffin was later reinterred from Halifax to Trinity Church Cemetery in New York City.
 A plaque was erected to commemorate the battle in Halifax in 1927 and may be seen at Point Pleasant Park.
-Shannon's bell is displayed at the Maritime Museum of the Atlantic in Halifax in an exhibit about the battle which includes a surgeon's chest and mess kettle from Chesapeake.
-Cannons believed to be from Shannon and Chesapeake are displayed either side of Province House, Nova Scotia's legislature.
+Shannons bell is displayed at the Maritime Museum of the Atlantic in Halifax in an exhibit about the battle which includes a surgeon's chest and mess kettle from Chesapeake.
+Cannons believed to be from Shannon and Chesapeake are displayed on either side of Province House, Nova Scotia's legislature.